Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 ### The dbt model, .source(), .ref() and .config() functions
 Let’s take a step back before starting machine learning to both review and go more in-depth at the methods that make running dbt python models possible.
 If you want to know more outside of this lab’s explanation read the documentation [here](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/python-models).

-- dbt model(dbt, session).
+- def model(dbt, session).
 For starters, each Python model lives in a .py file in your models/ folder.
 It defines a function named `model()`, which takes two parameters:
     - dbt &mdash; A class compiled by dbt Core, unique to each model, enables you to run your Python code in the context of your dbt project and DAG.
     - session &mdash; A class representing your data platform’s connection to the Python backend.
 The session is needed to read in tables as DataFrames and to write DataFrames back to tables.
 In PySpark, by convention, the SparkSession is named spark, and available globally.
 For consistency across platforms, we always pass it into the model function as an explicit argument called session.
 - The `model()` function must return a single DataFrame.
 On Snowpark (Snowflake), this can be a Snowpark or pandas DataFrame.